-We have previously audited the Columbia Land Trust's 2015 consolidated financial statements, and we expressed an unmodified audit opinion on those audited consolidated financial statements in our report dated March 24, 2016.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2015 is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.
+We have previously audited the Columbia Land Trust's 2016 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated May 25, 2017.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2016 is consistent, in all material respects, with the audited financial statements from which it has been derived.